Game of Thrones: Fully Distributed Learning for Multi-Player Bandits: Game of Thrones Algorithm

 \section{Game of Thrones Algorithm}

 When all players have the same arm expectations, the exploration phase is used to identify the $N$ best arms.
 Once the best arms are identified, players need to coordinate to be sure that each of them will sit on a different ``chair'' (see the Musical Chairs algorithm in \cite{Rosenski2016}).
 When players have different arm expectations, a non-cooperative \textbf{game} is induced where the estimated expected rewards serve as utilities.
 In this game, players cannot sit on an ordinary chair without causing a linear regret, and must strive for a single \textbf{throne}.
 This throne is the arm they must play in the allocation that maximizes the sum of the expected rewards of all players.
 Any other solution will result in linear (in $T$) expected total regret.
-Note that our assignment problem has a unique optimal allocation with probability 1 (as shown in Lemma \ref{lem:Uniqueness}).
+We assume that our assignment problem has a unique optimal allocation which occurs with probability 1 if the expected rewards are generated at random using a continuous distribution (i.e., \textquotedblleft for almost all games\textquotedblright ).